 ~ Howard David Johnson MMII

+We love hearing from you!
 Your business, letters & links are welcome:

 info@howarddavidjohnson.com

-All these pieces of realistic art and the text are legally copyrighted and were registered with the U.S. Library of Congress Office of Copyright by the author, Howard David Johnson All rights reserved worldwide.
+All these pieces of art and the text are legally copyrighted and were registered with the U.S. Library of Congress Office of Copyright by the author, Howard David Johnson All rights reserved worldwide.
 Permission for many legal non-commercial uses is freely available by simply contacting the author or visiting www.howarddavidjohnson.com/permission.htm

 Music by Peter Ilyich Tchaikovsky ( 1840- 1893) - "Swan Lake"